Board of Directors

 Michelle Schwab, Vice President

-Michelle lives in Holly Springs with her husband Robert and 3 sons: Will (age 18), Ben (age 20) and Matthew (age 22) who has Down syndrome.
-After 20 years as a stay-at-home mom and community volunteer, Michelle now helps manage Matthew's public speaking business.
+Michelle lives in Apex, in an empty nest with her husband Robert after their 3 sons including Matthew, who is 24 and has Down syndrome, have moved out.
+After 20+ years as a stay-at-home mom and community volunteer, Michelle now helps manage Matthew's public speaking business and supports Matthew as he navigates living independently.
 Michelle became involved in the Down syndrome community when Matthew was born and has stayed involved ever since.
-She longed for a place to go when Matthew was a baby and has wanted a GiGi's Playhouse in the Raleigh area since learning about it years ago.
-Michelle was part of the start-up team for GiGi’s Playhouse Raleigh and serves on the Board of Directors.
+She is grateful to have been part of the start-up team for GiGi’s Playhouse Raleigh and to serve on the Board of Directors.

 Rachel Geer, Secretary

 Rachel and her husband Ed live in Chapel Hill with their three boys TJ, Deuce & Kendall, who has Down syndrome.
 Rachel was part of the GiGi's Playhouse Raleigh start-up committee and serves on the Board of Directors.
 Rachel & Ed place a strong emphasis on education and GiGi’s Playhouse is an integral part of helping Kendall reach his full potential.
-She earned a Bachelor of Arts in Psychology from NC State University and a Masters in Business Administration from Elon University.
-Rachel works as a Government Contract Analyst at GlaxoSmithKline.
+She earned a Bachelor of Arts in Psychology from NC State University and a Master’s in Business Administration from Elon University.
+Rachel works as a Contract Development Manager at ViiV Healthcare.

 Maria Fumagalli de Romano, Board member / New Family Coordinator